matthew-brett/les-pilot/brexit.rst

 The data frame has columns for all the questions listed in the data dictionary.
 For the moment, we will focus on two questions labeled ``cut15`` and ``numage``.  ``cut15`` is the question about Brexit.
-The data dictionary has the "variable label "CUT15 - How did you vote on the question 'Should the United Kingdom remain a member of the European Union or leave the European Union'?".
+The data dictionary has the *variable label* "CUT15 - How did you vote on the question 'Should the United Kingdom remain a member of the European Union or leave the European Union'?".
 The recorded values run from 1 through 6 and have the following
 labels: